MarcosLottDito/redux/README.md

 //exporting the login action to update the state

 export default userSlice.reducer;
-//exporting the reducer so we can access the states values
+//exporting the reducer so we can access the state's values
 ```

-as we can see, our slice has 3 properties: name, initialState, and the reducers. the reducers receive our functions, and each function takes 2 parameters:
+as we can see, our `slice` has 3 properties: name, initialState, and the reducers. the reducers receive our functions, and each function takes 2 parameters:

 - `state`, which is the previous state stored in the app.
 So, in this case, the state will have a value that is an object with name, age, and email.
 - `action`, which is the data that represents an intention to change the state and is the only way to send data from your application to the Redux store.
 Actions have two properties: